 Registration Statement.
 Pursuant to the 2017 Management Agreement, within 45 days following the request of ZelnickMedia, the Company will file a Registration Statement on Form S-3 registering for resale any of the shares of the Company's common stock issuable pursuant to awards granted to ZelnickMedia under the Restricted Unit Agreements.
-The Company most recently filed a registration statement on Form S-3 on April 13, 2020 covering such shares.
+The Company most recently filed a registration statement on Form S-3 on April 13, 2021 covering such shares.

-The foregoing descriptions of the 2017 Management Agreement, the 2014 Management Agreement and the Restricted Unit Agreements (including the Time-Based Awards and the Performance Awards issuable to ZelnickMedia thereunder) are only a summary and are qualified in their entirety by reference to the full text of the 2017 Management Agreement (and the 2018 Restricted Unit Agreement attached as Exhibit A thereto), which is attached as Exhibit 10.1 to the Company's Current Report on Form 8-K dated November 22, 2017 and incorporated herein by reference, the 2014 Management Agreement (and the 2014 Restricted Unit Agreement attached as Exhibit A thereto), which is attached as Exhibit 10.1 to the Company's Current Report on Form 8-K dated Movember 22, 2017 and incorporated herein by reference, the 2015 Restricted Unit Agreement, which is attached as Exhibit 10.2 to the Company's Current Report on Form 8-K dated March 10, 2014 and incorporated herein by reference, the 2015 Restricted Unit Agreement, which is attached as Exhibit 10.2 to the Company's Registration Statement on Form S-3 dated May 20, 2015 and incorporated herein by reference, the 2016 Restricted Unit Agreement, which is attached as Exhibit 10.2 to the Company's Registration Statement on Form S-3 dated May 20, 2016 and incorporated herein by reference, the 2017 Restricted Unit Agreement, which is attached as Exhibit 10.2 to the Company's Registration Statement on Form S-3 dated Agril 10.2 to the Company's Registration Statement on Form S-3 dated April 15, 2019 and incorporated herein by reference, and the 2020 Restricted Unit Agreement, which is attached as Exhibit 10.2 to the Company's Registration Statement on Form S-3 dated April 13, 2020 and incorporated herein by reference.
+The foregoing descriptions of the 2017 Management Agreement and the Restricted Unit Agreements (including the Time-Based Awards and the Performance Awards issuable to ZelnickMedia thereunder) are only a summary and are qualified in their entirety by reference to the full text of the 2017 Management Agreement (and the 2018 Restricted Unit Agreement attached as Exhibit A thereto), which is attached as Exhibit 10.1 to the Company's Current Report on Form 8-K dated November 22, 2017 and incorporated herein by reference, the 2019 Restricted Unit Agreement, which is attached as Exhibit 10.2 to the Company's Registration Statement on Form S-3 dated April 15, 2019 and incorporated herein by reference, the 2020 Restricted Unit Agreement, which is attached as Exhibit 10.2 to the Company's Registration Statement on Form S-3 dated April 13, 2020 and incorporated herein by reference, and the 2021 Restricted Unit Agreement, which is attached as Exhibit 10.2 to the Company's Registration Statement on Form S-3 dated Unit Agreement, which is attached as Exhibit 10.2 to the Company's Registration Statement on Form S-3 dated April 13, 2020 and incorporated herein by reference, and the 2021 Restricted Unit Agreement, which is attached as Exhibit 10.2 to the Company's Registration Statement on Form S-3 dated April 13, 2021 and incorporated herein by reference.